d12frosted/elpa-mirror/gnu/dape-readme.txt

     b.out main.c＂'.
   ⁃ No magic, no special variables like `${workspaceFolder}'.
 Instead,
     functions and variables are resolved before starting a new session.
-  ⁃ Tries to be envision to how debug adapter configuration would be
+  ⁃ Tries to envision how debug adapter configurations would be
     implemented in Emacs if vscode never existed.